I've always loved houses. Cottages, mid-century moderns, southern colonials, ranches, each one has its own kind of beauty.

 Dave: My husband is the brains behind Sara's House.
 He does so much for myself and the store, there would be no Sara's House without him.
 He creates our 9Lives line of custom lamps.
 They are all one of a kind, vintage items that find new life by making them into a lamp, desk, table, end table, and more.
 We believe these unique items make our store unlike any other!

 Maria: My daughter has helped with every aspect of Sara's House.
-Currently, while she's still in college, she helps us with photography and styling!
+After graduating college, she is now full time with me at the shop, it's a dream come true!